translate/pootle/docs/server/fabric_commands.rst

    :file:`deploy/ENVIRONMENT/fabric.py` file.
 Note that the database specified on this field must exist.

-.. warning:: This command requires using the ``staging`` environment.
+.. warning:: This command requires using the ``staging`` environment passing to it the desired branch and optionally a repository URL.

 Available arguments: